Living in Vancouver, there are so many wonderful destinations right on our doorstep, and Vancouver Island is one of my favourites.

 We've managed to hit quite a few spots on the Island in our 4 years of living on the West Coast, and it's somewhere that we like to explore and visit a lot.
 Because it's just a 2-hour ferry ride from Vancouver (and you can fly or heli there in under 30 minutes) it's a great place to visit for a weekend break.
 Vancouver Island has a similar climate to Vancouver, but whatever time of year you're travelling make sure you pack a rain jacket - it is the wet West Coast after all!
 Anyway, this year, I'm trying to focus more on 2 or 3-day getaways from Vancouver, and so I thought I'd kick things off by compiling some of the top places to visit on Vancouver Island and hopefully this will give you some inspiration!
 We've yet to explore more of the Northern parts of the Island, so I'll continue to add to this post as we discover more.

-Tofino is, without a doubt, my favourite destination on Vancouver Island.
+Tofino is, without a doubt, one of my favourite places to visit in British Columbia.
 It's known for its raw, rugged beauty, never-ending beaches, amazing food, and laid-back surf vibe, as well as its incredible marine life, and it's one of the most unique spots in BC.

 Tofino sits on the west coast of Vancouver Island perched on the edge of the continent, with beautiful beaches and old-growth forests that line the coast.
 It takes 6 hours total to get there from Vancouver - you take the ferry from Horseshoe Bay to Nanaimo, and it's a 3-hour drive from there.
 It's a prime destination for surfing, hiking, whale watching, kayaking, and exploring the outdoors and it's somewhere that is just as lovely in the winter as it is in the summer.
 The town only has around 2,000 permanent residents and with only one road that connects it to the rest of the Island, it feels pretty remote and secluded.